Noise in private housing

 - Keep the music volume and bass levels down, remember that walls between houses are very thin and sound travels very easily.

-- Position speakers, TVs, games consoles etc. away from adjacent walls and indoors only.
+- Position speakers, TVs, games consoles and so on. away from adjacent walls and indoors only.

 - If you can hear your music from outside your room, so can everyone else.
-Use headphones and be aware of the time when playing your music, computer games etc.
+Use headphones and be aware of the time when playing your music, computer games and the like.

 - Noise in your garden travels beyond the fence and can disturb many more neighbours on your and surrounding streets